Better-HPC/keystone-python-client/docs/index.md

 The Python client is hosted on PyPI and can be installed in the standard fashion.

+!!! note "Version Compatibility"

+    The API client version should match the major and minor version of the upstream API server.
+    For example, if the API version is `2.3.x`, the compatible client version is `2.3.y`.
+    Using a mismatched client version may still function, but compatibility is not guaranteed and may result in inconsistent behavior.

 ```bash
 pip install keystone-api-client
 ```